-One of the more famous international faces of rakija is Pelinkovac.
-With more than 150 years of tradition, there are various versions of Pelinkovac, whose base is from wormwood.
-It is not dissimilar to Jagermeister, if that is your thing.
+Pelinkovac is a traditional drink, with more than 150 years of tradition.
+There are various versions of Pelinkovac available on the Croatian market.
+The base of the Pelinkovac’s flavour is common wormwood, with added fennel, sage, mint and other stuff.
+It is not dissimilar to Jagermeister, if that is your thing, and is also mostly served as a digestive.
 Its history is fascinating, and you can learn all about it in the video above.

 There are many, many more types of rakija all over the country to be enjoyed.
 I fondly (well actually not so fondly) recall one make from olives by the local priest on Hvar many years ago.

 Last year, for a bit of fun, I asked my Facebook friends for their most extreme rakija experiences for an article I subsequently wrote.